 While I am so excited to be gifting you guys some of my favorite cookware, I am also really excited to share a little info about the charity I am giving to this week.
 My mom has always made a point to give back, especially around Christmas.
-This year, she has really inspired me to give back myself, and today I wanted to chat a little about a charity I think is pretty close to a lot of people’s heart.
+This year, she has really inspired me to give back myself, and today I wanted to chat a little about a charity I think is pretty close to a lot of people’s hearts.

 St. Jude’s Children’s Research Hospital works day and night to help save the lives of thousands of children battling cancer.
 Cancer is something that has probably affected most us in some way or another.
 I know it has greatly affected my family.
-This is one of the many reason I feel so lucky to be able to give back and help support such an amazing organization like St. Jude’s.
+This is one of the many reasons I feel so lucky to be able to give back and help support such an amazing organization like St. Jude’s.

-Anyway, long story short, the movie was about a young boy with Leukemia.
-His mother wrote a blog about their journey, staying at St. Jude’s and the everyday ups and downs.
+Anyway, long story short, the movie was about a young boy with leukemia.
+His mother wrote a blog about their journey, staying at St. Jude’s, and the everyday ups and downs.
 To say that it was intense is an understatement.
 I totally cried my way through the ending, but even though the story was so sad, it was also very upbeat and positive at the same time.
 It’s hard to explain, and I am a horrible story-teller, but the point is that it really made you think and be grateful and so happy for what you have, you know?

 I really could not think of a better organization to donate to this Christmas.
-Kids are everything, full of innocence, energy and life.
+Kids are everything, full of innocence, energy, and life.
 Knowing that by giving, even just a little, I can help to fund research that can potentially help save lives, is a great feeling.

 So today I am encouraging you all to give a little back too, if it’s at all possible!
-Please check out the St. Jude’s Website, watch the videos, learn about the kids and learn how you can help save a life.
+Please check out the St. Jude’s Website, watch the videos, learn about the kids, and learn how you can help save a life.

 Sorry if that all totally sounds like an ad, BUT it’s Christmas, and it’s a time for giving, not just receiving… of course that’s fun too!